for classroom and nontraditional educators

 Taught virtually by April Zajko, M.Ed.

-- Zoom for two synchronous meetings
+- Zoom synchronous meetings (or watch the replay)

 - Self paced modules of content and submission of work

 Every outdoor classroom is as unique as the school or program that designs and builds it.
 Whether you are starting from scratch, transforming a traditional playground into a nature-inspired play area, or expanding an existing outdoor classroom, this course will help you define and prioritize design elements for your space.
 Research confirms that learning outdoors promotes child development and learning in all domains – physical, cognitive, and social/emotional.
 By understanding the benefits of outdoor learning, participants will discover ways to share information with stakeholders as a powerful way to communicate the value of creating nature inspired learning spaces

 Audience: Early Childhood Educators (PreK - 3rd grade)